fathanfi/personalblog/content/posts/autumn-is-a-second-spring-when-every-leaf-is-a-flower.md

 featuredImage: ../images/photo-frame.jpg
 tags:
   - Nature
-author: "Harini Banerjee"
+author: Harini Banerjee
 featured: false
-published: true
+published: false
 ---

 She then expatiated very warmly upon the advantages I should reap from her plan; talked in a high style of my future grandeur; assured me how heartily I should despise almost every body and every thing I had hitherto seen; predicted my marrying into some family of the first rank in the kingdom; and, finally, said I should spend a few months in Paris, where my education and manners might receive their last polish.